 8. Greenville River

 Let your hair down and get carried away while tubing down the Greenville River with Carried Away Outfitters!
-Guests can choose between a short one-mile or extended four-mile trip.
+Guests can choose between a short 1-mile or extended 4-mile trip.
 If you’re in search of a different experience, try a Full Moon Floats by kayak or paddleboard.

 9. Lehigh River